#

 Configuration

-All available settings and descriptions are displayed in the following JSON snippet.
+All available settings and descriptions are displayed in the following snippet.

-After starting UniConfig, SSH server will listen for connections on port 2022 and loopback interface.
+After starting UniConfig, the SSH server will listen for connections on port 2022 and loopback interface.

 #

-- Every command line starts with command prompt that ends with '>' character.
-Identifier of the command prompt changes based on current shell mode and state of the execution in this mode.
+- Every command line starts with a command prompt that ends with the '>' character.
+The identifier of the command prompt changes based on the current shell mode and the state of the execution in this mode.

-- Commands 'exit' and 'quit' appear in all shell modes.
-Command 'exit' returns state to the parent state, command 'quit' returns state to the nearest parent mode (e.g., configuration mode, root mode, operational show mode).
-If the current state of shell represents some mode, commands 'quit' and 'exit' have the same effect - returning to the parent mode.
+- The commands 'exit' and 'quit' appear in all shell modes.
+The 'exit' command returns the state to the parent state, 'quit' returns the state to the nearest parent mode (e.g., configuration mode, root mode, operational show mode).
+If the current state of the shell represents some mode, 'quit' and 'exit' have the same effect - returning to the parent mode.

-- Typed command can be sent to the UniConfig using ENTER key.
-After that, UniConfig processes the command and may send response to the console depending on the command behaviour.
-All commands are processed synchronously - user cannot execute multiple commands in parallel in the same SSH session.
+- Typed commands can be sent to the UniConfig using the ENTER key.
+After that, UniConfig processes the command and may send a response to the console depending on the command behaviour.
+All commands are processed synchronously - a user cannot execute multiple commands in parallel in the same SSH session.

-- CTRL-A and CTRL-E can be used for moving cursor on the current line to the beginning of the line, or the end of the line, respectively.
+- CTRL-A and CTRL-E move the cursor to the beginning or end of the current line.

-- Arrow keys UP/DOWN are used for loading of the previous or more recent command in the command history.
+- Arrow keys UP/DOWN are used to load previous commands in the command history.

-- Key TAB can be used for loading of the available suggestions in the current context.
-By hitting TAB again, user can navigate through suggested commands using arrow keys and select some of them using ENTER.
-Submode with suggestions can be left using CTRL-E shortcut.
-Text in the brackets contain description of the next command.
+- The TAB key can be used to load suggestions in the current context.
+Hit TAB again to navigate through suggested commands using the arrow keys and select some of them using ENTER.
+Submode with suggestions can be left with the shortcut CTRL-E. The text in the brackets contains a description of the next command.

-- If displayed output is longer than the current length of command-line window, output is displayed with scrolling capability.
-ENTER is used for displaying next line, while SPACE is used for displaying next page.
-Character 'q' can be used to leave scrolling mode.
-It is possible to scroll only in the one direction - towards end of output.
+- If the displayed output is longer than the length of the command-line window, the output is displayed with scrolling capability.
+Use ENTER to display the next line and SPACE to display the next page.
+Use the 'q' key to leave scrolling mode.
+You can only scroll only in one direction - towards the end of the output.

 #